Moffefe/MycoBox/docs/hardware-overview.md

 * Sensirion SCD4x family,
 * Sensirion SHT3x family.

-Depending on the installed hardware, these sensors provide measurements including:
+Depending on the installed hardware, these sensors can provide measurements including:

 * temperature,
 * relative humidity,
 * CO₂ concentration.

-The sensor subsystem is connected directly to the Main Controller.
+The environmental sensors are connected directly to the Main Controller.

-Environmental data is used both for display and automatic control.
+Temperature and humidity can be used by automatic control functions.

+CO₂ is currently available as a monitored environmental parameter and can be displayed and recorded by MycoBox.

 ---